 Your business name is opportune real estate for a mini elevator pitch before you even speak to a prospect.
 To brainstorm a descriptive company name, consider stating what you do and how in a few words.
 Then, pare it down to the essential words or phrases and see how those look on screen and sound out loud.

 If you don't measure your marketing and sales efforts, do they really matter?
 Measured Results Marketing, a technology partner that helps companies use their marketing tech stacks to drive results, leads with a descriptive company name.
 The company helps sales and marketing teams establish effective metrics and reporting systems while evolving operational infrastructure to drive revenue and help you meet goals.
 The name reflects what the team does and gives prospects confidence there will be no gray or unmeasured area in the client’s work.

 Your brand is so much more than a logo.
 Your company name can broadcast not only what you do but why you do it or why it matters.

 What's one thing every sales and marketing professional wants?
 To have an impact on their business and their customers.
 IMPACT is an award-winning agency helping marketers and salespeople achieve their goals "and look like a rockstar in the process."
-Their business name reflects that mission and clearly states they exist to make you look good at work.
+This business name reflects that mission and clearly states that it exists to make you look good at work.

 3. It takes into account what your prospects are searching for.